 Along with the highlighted product, include recommendations that may either compliment the primary product or just catch your customer’s attention based on their purchase behavior so far.

 Offer sales on relevant product categories, based on past purchases, carts, and more.
 All you have to do is create a new segment based on product categories or brands.

 Here’s an example.
-If you have a lot of customers that buy earrings in your store, you can create a specific audience.
-After that, you can target this audience with new earring designs or earring-related promos.
+If you have a lot of customers that buy beauty products in your store, you can create a specific audience.
+After that, you can target this audience with new makeup or makeup-related promos.

-From here, you can send an email promoting your Black Friday sale on jewelry.
-Take a look at this example from UK shoe retailer Schuh.
+From here, you can send an email promoting your Black Friday sale on makeup.
+Take a look at this example from beauty brand Forchics.